nkohari/apocrypha/README.md

 }
 ```

 The return values of all of the metadata plugins are merged to create the article's metadata.
-One important limitation: metadata must be JSON-serializable.

 The metadata is included in the response to the `useArticle` hook.
 It also supports an optional type parameter, so you can enforce type safety between your metadata plugins and the code that consumes the metadata they generate!

 ```ts
 type Metadata = {